iz-garland/iz-garland.github.io/README.md

 I am an avid music fan, and can often be found listening to local bands in Lancaster's pubs with a pint of cider in hand.
 Lancaster Music Festival is one of my favourite weekends of the year, I love hearing new bands for the first time.
 I play a handful of instruments myself, including guitar, piano and mandola.

 I am always seeking book recommendations!
 I love reading historical fiction, particularly about women in the Plantagenet and Tudor eras.
-I'm currently reading 2001: A Space Odyssey by Arthur C. Clarke.
+I'm currently reading The Gentleman's Guide to Vice and Virtue by Mackenzi Lee.

 ### Contact Me
 Email: i.garland@lancaster.ac.uk